ajxs/yamaha_dx7_rom_disassembly/README.md

 **Q: Are contributions welcome?**

 **A:** Absolutely!
 If you have any suggestions, corrections, or questions, please [get in touch](https://ajxs.me "get in touch")!
-Alteratively, feel free to fork the project, and make a pull request to the master branch.
+Alternatively, feel free to fork the project, and make a pull request to the master branch.

 **Q: Why target the source to the dasm assembler?**